haera/HACS408E/content/schedule/week-03/hw.md

 ---
-title: "HW: CMU Binary Bomb (Phases 1-3)"
+title: "HW: Solve Binary Challenges (Phases 1-3)"
 type: docs
 weight: 4
 ---

-This homework will be to use the dynamic tools learned in this lecture to complete the first three phases of the CMU binary bomb challenge.
+This homework will be to use the dynamic tools learned in this lecture to complete the first three phases of the bomb challenge.
 The goal is for you to practice interacting with a program dynamically.

-{{< downloadbutton file="../bomb.tar" text="CMU Binary Bomb" >}}
+{{< downloadbutton file="../bomb.tar" text="Binary" >}}

 ## Submission